Distributed Multisensor ISAC

 \section{MS ISAC Architectures and Use Cases}

 In this introductory section, we discuss basic system architectures for distributed \gls{isac} networks using examples in close connection with promising use cases.
 To this end, we selected three network paradigms that differ in terms of access to network resources, involvement of the \gls{ue} and mobility of sensor nodes.
-We further underline and motivate the \gls{msisac} architecture by referencing respective use cases that were discussed in the German 6G research initiative and coordinated by the 6G Platform \cite{ref24}.
-Another white paper on use cases was published by the European standardization organization ETSI \cite{ref24a}.
-The use cases selected serve as examples that benefit from distributed \gls{ms} \gls{isac} systems.
+We further underline and motivate the \gls{msisac} architecture by referencing respective use cases that were discussed in the German 6G research initiative and coordinated by the 6G Platform~\cite{ref24}.
+Another white paper on use cases was published by the European standardization organization ETSI~\cite{ref24a}.
+The use cases selected serve as examples that benefit from distributed \gls{msisac} systems.

-In addition to applications for car and drone traffic, we will put focus on supporting public safety and protection of critical infrastructures.
-We made this choice because these have not been discussed much in mobile communications so far, although they are urgently needed.
-We believe that these use cases directly benefit from \gls{isac} and can initiate pilot applications, which seems most important when it comes to services to be offered by mobile operators.
+In addition to applications for car and drone traffic, we focus on supporting public safety and protection of critical infrastructures, because these have not been discussed much in mobile communications so far, although they are urgently needed.
+We believe that these use cases directly benefit from \gls{isac} and can initiate pilot applications, which is crucial when it comes to new services to be offered by mobile operators.
 In the following discussion, we limit ourselves to radar detection and localization.
-While sensing results in other physical domains such as video, infrared, LiDAR, acoustic, etc., can be used together with radio sensing the discussion of these is beyond the scope of this paper, as we are focusing on the direct reuse of the communication radio interface for sensing.
+While sensor data in other physical domains such as video, infrared, LiDAR, acoustic, etc., can be used together with radio sensing the discussion of these is beyond the scope of this paper, as we are focusing on the direct reuse of the communication radio interface for sensing.
 In addition, we note the radio interface can also be used to receive radio signals that are actively emitted by target objects.
-A malicious drone, for instance can be detected by it active radio emissions but also by radar reflections if it stops transmitting.
+A malicious drone, for instance can be detected by its active radio emissions but as well by radar reflections even if it stops transmitting.
 Although this can be very important for some of the use cases below, we do not take it into account here.